Sexually Transmitted Infections.

 What is it?

-Sometimes there are no symptoms.
-Men and women may have one or more symptoms
+Often there are no symptoms and most people are unaware they have genital herpes.
+Men and women may have one or more symptoms such as:-

 - Tingling or itching on around the genital or anal area

-- General flu like symptoms such as headache, backache or temperature
+- General flu like symptoms such as headache, muscle aches or fever (these are more common during the first episode)

 - Burning sensation when passing urine (peeing)